Plzeň (Pilsen) Czech Republic: all you need to know about Pilsen City

 In Dinopark Plzeň you can find large static models and also computer-controlled, which can handle several types of movements.
 They are all electric.
 Each model has its own computer and the program.
 Models are moving with tail, head, they are raking, blinking, chewing and screaming.
 Their body is covered by a specially developed a flexible artificial skin.
 The largest model Apatosaurus has the length of 23 meters, the smallest is Compsognathus with length of only 1 meter, you could see it at the beginning of Spielberg´s movie “The Lost World: Jurassic Park“.

-Read more about Fun time in Pilsen with kids »
+Read more about fun things to do in Pilsen with kids »

 Walking in Pilsen and exploring all these historical monuments can be sometimes very demanding.
 And it is the right time to take a rest and relax in one the parks close to the Plzeň City Center or to taste Czech cuisine.